Addressing police and military involvement in serious and organised crime

 Contact: lucia.tiscornia@ucd.ie

 Dr. Lucía Tiscornia is Assistant Professor in the School of Politics and International Relations at University College Dublin, and a Research Affiliate with the Transitional Justice and Violence Lab at the University of Notre Dame.
 Her work explores the conditions under which police reform contributes to (or hinders) the respect of human rights in new democracies.
 She also conducts research on the determinants of organised criminal behaviour.
 Within this line of research, she focuses on the role of the security apparatus in increasing or decreasing violent criminal responses, as well as other criminal behaviour such as market capture.
-Her work has been published in the Journal of Peace Research, Sociological Methods & Research, and Studies in Comparative International Development, among others.
+Her work has been published in International Organization, the Journal of Peace Research, Political Research Quarterly, and Sociological Methods & Research, among others.
+She is the recipient of an European Research Council Starting Grant (1.5 million euro), to study the dynamics of criminal governance in less explored settings in Latin America.

 Dr Alexander Kupatadze